Proportionality (law)

-The principle of proportionality means that belligerents must not launch an attack when the anticipated death and injury to civilians is clearly excessive in light of the military advantage expected from the attack.
+The principle of proportionality, codified in Additional Protocol I, prohibits attacks "which may be expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated" from the attack.

 Proportionality as a general principle in law

 History

 A concept of proportionality that was testable in law was first developed in the German administrative courts in the late 19th century, notably the Prussian Oberverwaltungsgericht (appeals court of general administrative jurisdiction), to reign in the discretion to act granted to the police by statute.
 The proportionality test was later popularized by its application in the jurisprudence of the Federal Constitutional Court of Germany (Bundesverfassungsgericht), which took its existence for granted and transferred it to the field of constitutional law.
 In particular, it required statutes limiting fundamental rights and acts resting on such statutes to also satisfy the proportionality test.